 In the meantime we are welcoming enquiries from representative organisations who are considering developing codes of conduct.
 You can find our contact details below.
 Please note this is dependent on EDPB timelines, which are subject to change.

-If you are interested in developing a code of conduct, we can offer support and guidance.
+If you still have queries after reading our frequently asked questions, we can offer support and guidance.
 Please contact us email@example.com.